 Writing content for demographics not represented by your content team requires an understanding of their interests and personalities.

-This is a representation of he average customer of Costa Coffee, apparently.
+This is a representation of the average customer of Costa Coffee, apparently.

-Google Drive research tool - suggestions based on data.
+6. Google Drive Explore tool - suggestions based on data.

 By this stage, you’ll most likely have a big list of ideas for your content.
 If you plug these into a Google Doc and write a few paragraphs summarising them, the ‘Explore’ button in the bottom right can give you one more chunk of inspiration.